MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appcenter/index.md

 * You do not have to restart the deployment manager or the node agents.

 > **Note:** Only the Application Center is installed in the application server.
 A MobileFirst Operations Console is not installed by default.
-To install a MobileFirst Operations Console, you need to follow the steps in [Deploying MobileFirst Server to the cloud]().
+To install a MobileFirst Operations Console.

 ### Default logins and passwords created by IBM Installation Manager for the Application Center
 IBM® Installation Manager creates the logins by default for the Application Center, according to your application server.
 You can use these logins to test the Application Center.